Renting vs buying in the UK

 As property prices vary across regions, it's worth noting that homes in the North East generally offer better value than those in London.

-Renting costs: monthly rent and landlord's monthly mortgage payment
+Monthly rent compared to landlord's monthly mortgage payment

-Average monthly rent in the UK for a similar property was around £950.
+The average monthly rent in the UK was around £950.

-It is better to compare an interest-only mortgage to rent, and in this situation the repayment would be closer to £1,100.
+It is better to compare an interest-only mortgage to rent, and in this situation, the repayment would be closer to £1,100 if compared to a similar property.

-The difference to remember is that many landlords secured mortgages before the recent interest rate hikes, and so are paying much less than you might be offered if you were to buy.
+The difference is that many landlords secured mortgages before the recent interest rate hikes, and are paying much less than you might be offered if you were to buy now.
 Rents tend to lag behind mortgage repayments.
-For many landlords, rents still - just - cover mortgage repayments.
+For many landlords, rents still cover mortgage repayments only.

 In areas like London, the monthly rent can be substantially higher, often making it more difficult for renters to save for a property deposit.
-The average is £1,615 for an average house price of around £525,000.
+The average is £1,615 for a house price of around £525,000.

 Mortgage repayments vs rent